Dickerson homers as Marlins beat Cubs 5-1 in playoff opener

-CHICAGO (AP) — Corey Dickerson hit a three-run homer off a fading Kyle Hendricks in the seventh inning, and the Miami Marlins beat the Chicago Cubs 5-1 on Wednesday in Game 1 of their NL wild-card series.
+Corey Dickerson hit a three-run homer off a fading Hendricks in the seventh inning, and Miami beat the Chicago Cubs 5-1 on Wednesday in Game 1 of their NL wild-card series.

+This year’s Marlins weren’t supposed to make the playoffs, not after losing 105 games in 2019 and dealing with a coronavirus outbreak early this season.
+Dickerson said all the adversity helped turn them into a better team.

+”We don’t care about who’s the hero,” he said. ”We want to pass the bat to the next guy. … We don’t care.
+We want to cheer for one another, play for one another.
+That’s what makes this game fun.”

 Game 2 of the best-of-three series is Thursday.
-Yu Darvish starts for the Central champion Cubs, while rookie right-hander Sixto Sánchez pitches for upstart Miami, looking to make an unexpected division series trip in the same season that roughly half the roster was sidelined by COVID-19.
+Yu Darvish starts for the Central champion Cubs, and rookie right-hander Sixto Sanchez get the ball for upstart Miami.

+”We’ve got to come in tomorrow and find a way.
+That’s it,” Cubs first baseman Anthony Rizzo said.

 Miami was 0 for 9 with runners in scoring position before Dickerson drove Hendricks’ 106th pitch just over the wall in left-center for his first career playoff homer, erasing the Cubs’ 1-0 lead on a cool, blustery afternoon.